freshOS/Komponents-deprecated/README.md

 ## Getting Started

+New to components?
+Fear not!
+[Facebook's React guide](https://facebook.github.io/react/) is a gold mine of information to get you started :)

 The easiest way to get started and feel the power of Komponents is to take a look at the example project `KomponentsExample.xcodeproj` and play around !

+For an even better experience, we strongly recommend enabling [Hot reload](https://github.com/freshOS/Komponents/wiki/Hot-Reload)

 <img src="examples.png" alt="Examples" width="250">